rdbc-io/rdbc/rdbc-doc/docs/scala/gettingstarted.md

 ```

 ### Maven
-For Maven projects, add the following the `dependencies` element of `pom.xml`:
+For Maven projects, add the following to the `dependencies` element of `pom.xml`:

 Scala 2.12
 ```xml